 - Please be respectful of plants and the greenhouse growers who care for them.

 Location: Adjacent to Plant Science Building, 236 Tower Road.

-The conservatory houses one of several plant collections that make up the Liberty Hyde Bailey Hortorium in the Plant Biology Section of the School of Integrative Plant Science, and is managed by the Cornell University Agricultural Experiment Station.
+The conservatory houses one of several plant collections that make up the Liberty Hyde Bailey Hortorium in the Plant Biology Section of the School of Integrative Plant Science, and is maintained by the Cornell University Agricultural Experiment Station.
 It is the home of Cornell’s titan arums.

 Currently flowering in the Student House are the bromeliad Aechmea fasciata and Cattleya aclandiae (right), a small orchid with fragrant, long-lasting, 3- to 4-inch-wide flowers.
 In the Palm House, staff are still busy planting and recently installed a winding path made from recycled rubber mulch through the bed.